 Can I use AI to help with the memorial?

 The 49 days Buddhist mourning period is a profound testament to the connection between the living and the dead.
 It is a time for reflection, virtue, and the selfless act of transferring merit to ensure a loved one’s consciousness finds peace.
-By maintaining a calm atmosphere, following traditional rituals, and embracing the support of the community, families can navigate this difficult transition with grace.
+By maintaining a calm atmosphere, following traditional rituals, and embracing the support of the community, families can move through this difficult transition with grace.

 The main thing: Correctly observing the 49 days not only provides spiritual support for the deceased but also offers the family a structured path through grief, turning a period of loss into a season of merit-making and spiritual growth.